Skip to content

 Learn more about using 'Wait close event' →

-To close all open popups, use the Close all popups action in your workflows:
+To close all open instances of a specific popup model, use the Close all popups workflow action and select that popup in the Popup model field:

 Close all